FlyingCanoe/dap-guide-unofficial/src/about_ref_lifecycle.md

 That field is suppose to allow the adapter to loop some data through the client so that it has more context when the client pass that Source has a parameter to a request without forcing the adapter to explicitly keep treak of that context.
 The client need to have a way of determining if it the same source and therefore it must send the data back.
-Should two Source that reference the same file, but have different origins (a free form string with no semantycle predifine value) the same Source?
-How checksum fit into that (note checksum are optional)? what about a Source that point to the same Path, but have different checksum algritme, should they be thretey like that do not have a checksum? like they have a checksum that does not match? is there a difference?
+Should two Source that reference the same file, but have different origins (a free form string with no semantically meaningful predefine value) the same Source?
+How checksum fit into that (note checksum are optional)? what about a Source that point to the same Path, but have different checksum algorithms, should they be threated like that do not have a checksum? like they have a checksum that does not match? is there a difference?

 The spec does't say.

 And to cause even more trouble, the spec state the client should persiste the data across session.

-A adapter can asigne a arbitery unique number for a Source with the sourceReference field, however the spec explicitly forbid using the sourceReference to parsit a Source. so when it come to persiting a Source across session all bet are off.
+A adapter can asigne a arbitery unique number for a Source with the sourceReference field, however the spec explicitly forbid using the sourceReference to persist a Source. so when it come to persiting a Source across session all bet are off.

 To avoid the mess this guide does not use the adapterData field.

+### StackFrame

+StackFrame represent a ongoing function call in a pause debugee.
+A StackTrace represent the ordered list of StackFrame of a thread (if functionA call functionB, the stacktrace should be returned as \[StackFrameA, StackFrameB]) both only last util the debugee resume it execution (only one thread resuming is enofe to invalidate all StackTrace).

+The client can retrieve the StackTrace for a thread using a StackTrace Request.
+The StackTrace Request as a threadId as a parameter, has such a client must retrieve the list of thread before it can ask for stacktrace.

+StackFrame have a id, that id must be unique on all thread.
+Once the debuggee resume it execution, the id of all StackFrame are invalidate and can be reuse.
+The StackFrame id can be use to retrive Scope, which can, in turn, be use to retrieve Variable.